Powered by

 Experts believe that the decline in Gucchi production is also due to over-harvesting of the mushrooms, which reduces spores for future growth.
 Gucchi is found mainly in the higher altitude Anantnag, Kupwara and Kangan forest ranges in Kashmir, as well as in the Doda and Kashtiwar forest ranges in the Jammu area.
 It is often referred to as the "royal food" and is served at Kashmiri weddings.

 With heat waves becoming more common in the Himalayan region and rainfall dwindling, Gucchi's future is uncertain.
 However, there is hope for the fungus as artificial cultivation in laboratories is being explored.
-Growers remain skeptical about the future of Gucchi mushrooms due to the impact of climate change on wild mushrooms.
+Growers remain sceptical about the future of Gucchi mushrooms due to the impact of climate change on wild mushrooms.

 The Jammu and Kashmir Forest Department's 2018-19 Digest of Forest Statistics reveals a significant decline in morel production from 2,000 quintals (200 tonnes) in 1991 to 88 quintals (8.8 tonnes) in 2018 and ultimately none in 2019.